PLLUG/pllug-presentation-system-2/doc/workflow/coding_standard_qml.md

 }
 ```
 ###4.
 QML Files naming
 ##### Rule 4.1.
-All QML files shoul be name in camel case style and name shoul begin with capital leter.
+All QML files should be name in camel case style and name should begin with capital letter.

+###5.Best Practices and Advises
+##### Rule 5.1.
+Try to avoid heavy calculation and data manipulation in QML/Java Script code.
+Use QML for UI purpose.
+For heavy operation use C++.